Integralist/Blog-Posts/JavaScript 101.md

 }
 ```

-…now, even though the variable name is the same - it is 'scoped' to the `do_something` function.
+So now, even though the variable name is the same, the variable is 'scoped' to the `do_something` function.

 In today's world you'll be very hard pushed to find a library that sets anything more than one global variable - but it's an issue to be aware of in case you inherit a code base from a less educated developer.